Wesley C. Uhlman: Mayor of Seattle

 By Uhlman's own account, prior Seattle mayors had all been "members of the 'establishment'; I was not."
 Uhlman, a Democrat, and progressive Republican R. Mort Frayn faced off in the November 4, 1969, election, which Uhlman won 99,290 to 56,312.

 He took office December 1, 1969, a month earlier than would usually have occurred, because his elected predecessor James d'Orma Braman had accepted a position in the Nixon administration.
 (Floyd C. Miller held the office as an appointee from March 23, 1969, until Uhlman took office.)
 Roughly a week after he took office, the Boeing Bust began.
 The company eventually shrank from 103,000 employees to 49,000.
 As Seattle neared 25% unemployment, Uhlman had to cut city budgets.

 Uhlman selected Frank Moore to serve as chief of police.

+Ulman was noted for his steadfast support to facilitate the creation of the Burke-Gilman Trail.
+The trail is named for Judge Thomas Burke and Daniel Gilman, who created the Seattle, Lakeshore and Eastern Railway on this land.
+It was the first urban rails to trails conversion in the USA when it opened in 1978.

 This was also the period in which the federal Bureau of Alcohol, Tobacco and Firearms (ATF) staged several violent raids on Black Panther Party strongholds.
 Moore advised Uhlman that ATF wanted to stage a similar raid in Seattle.
 Uhlman viewed the Seattle chapter of the Black Panther Party as "fairly benign" despite some "fairly outrageous statements" by members of the party elsewhere, and refused active cooperation.
 While he could not prevent ATF from going in on their own, he made it clear that if such a raid were to be staged in Seattle and the local police were called in as backup, they would need to "determine who the aggressors are."
 The ATF soon canceled the raid.

 Shortly before Uhlman took office, Edwin T. Pratt was murdered.
 Seattle was the target of bombings by factions of the SDS and by Black Power groups, to the point where it had the highest per capita level of bombs in the country.
 According to Uhlman, the bombings ended after Seattle police shot a black man named Larry Ward in the act of setting a bomb and Uhlman made it clear that bombers would be met with deadly force.

 On November 6, 1973, Uhlman was narrowly re-elected by a margin of 97,115-91,849 over Liem Tuai, a Republican who was the second Asian American (after Wing Luke) to serve on the Seattle City Council, and who later went on to serve 18 years as a judge.
 Early in his second term, he established the Office of Policy Planning in 1974.